 Byakuya mentions that Ichigo is the second person to have seen his bankai's ultimate attack, something he only uses when he's vowed to kill someone.

 It should be said that One Piece is an example, and an excellent one at that.
 This is partly unavoidable, as unlike some works that develop this, One Piece was intended to be long, and indeed is long.
 REALLY long.
 At over 700 chapters, it is one of the longest ongoing Mangas ever, and easily one of the the most popular being the #1 most popular in Japan, and being part of Shonen Jump's Big 3 (alongside Naruto and Bleach).
-This can be taken as a sign that its many criss-crossing plot threads, that can seem thoroughly tangled... are exactly what its fans ask for (or that they are perfectly OK with, and indeed, mostly consider it well done).
+This can be taken as a sign that its many criss-crossing plot threads, that can seem thoroughly tangled... are exactly what its fans ask for (or that they are perfectly OK with, and indeed, most consider it well done).
 A lot of this is due to the fact that if you were to read it from the very beginning, it's surprisingly easy to keep track of everything.
 On the flip side, miss even one chapter and you could become irrevocably lost until you read what you missed.
 This, and the sheer Archive Panic it can induce to get into it has turned more than a few people away from the series.

 Big Finish Doctor Who: Every Big Finish plotline spawns sequels, prequels and spinoff series.
 Which in turn may get their own spinoff series.
 Standalone arcs have prose sequels, Perspective Flip special releases (which aren't available from Big Finish at all), and links to other Doctor Who media.
-The Doctor will merrily take a vacation in Doctor Who Magazine comics locations, meet up with Iris Wildthyme and reference future events from the new TV series — which only serve a fuel for new plotlines.
+The Doctor will merrily take a vacation in Doctor Who Magazine comics locations, meet up with Iris Wildthyme and reference future events from the new TV series — which only serve as fuel for new plotlines.
 Every trilogy has at least four parts, and villains or companions from the early 2000's have a tendency to return a decade later for an entirely new story.
 In short, every little piece of Big Finish is connected and constantly growing.

-X-Men: Chris Claremont is famous in the comics community for the truly epic number of dangling plot threads amassed as the writer.
+X-Men: Chris Claremont is famous in the comics community for the truly epic number of dangling plot threads amassed as a writer.
 Summed up hilariously in X-Men: The End, an Alternate Continuity miniseries written by (of all people) Claremont himself that attempted, in one stroke, to resolve every dangling plot thread ever introduced in the entire X-Men meta-saga (many of which Claremont had created).
 As one might expect, the story grows exponentially more incomprehensible with every issue, culminating with a duel between Jean Grey and Cassandra Nova for control of the Phoenix Force.
 Incidentally, you calculate a plot's "Claremont coefficient" by dividing the number of plot points introduced by the number of ones followed up on.
 If the result is over 1 in most or all episodes, you have a Kudzu Plot.

 Although Claremont is deservedly notorious for this, the X-Men line's Kudzu Plot actually became far worse after he left.
-Notorious dropped plots include Wolverine devolving into a noseless dog creature, Cannonball being revealed as a immortal "High-Lord", and Shatterstar being a comatose boy in mental institution the whole time (as well as his and Rictor's relationship, which was finally confirmed ten years later.)
+Notorious dropped plots include Wolverine devolving into a noseless dog creature, Cannonball being revealed as a immortal "High-Lord", and Shatterstar being a comatose boy in a mental institution the whole time (as well as his and Rictor's relationship, which was finally confirmed ten years later.)
 The nadir of this trend was probably the Onslaught Saga, in which dozens of hints were dropped about the villain's identity before anyone (meaning the writers) had bothered figuring out who he actually was.

-Sovereign Seven: also by Chris Claremont was ultimately the worst offender of all.
+Sovereign Seven: Also by Chris Claremont and was ultimately the worst offender of all.
 It was nothing but an interconnected web of mysteries, and was canceled after three years with not one single plot point resolved.
 Plus, it turned out to be the Seven were simply fanfiction written by citizens of The DCU.
 So it all never really happened.

 Which gets really complicated since Power Girl joined the team.
 That entire part of her back story had to be erased (although considering the Dork Age she was in at the time, this wasn't a huge loss).